 This is because the white queen is supported by the white bishop (refer to the image).
 So as soon as the king kill the queen, the king would again get into check due to the white bishop.

-And as we know it illegal to move your own king in check, so here the black king can’t get out of check.
+And as we know it is illegal to move your own king in check, so here the black king can’t get out of check.
 This is how here checkmate occurs.

 Whenever a king checkmated the game ends immediately.
-The player who gets checkmated loses while the player does the checkmate wins the game.
+The player who gets checkmated loses while the player who does the checkmate wins the game.